-Certify the following statements for this box: SAC Initials DAC Initials · • SAC IIIItiais DAC IIIItiais Only materials that are to go through the scoring process are in this box.
+Certify the following statements for this box: SAC Initials DAC Initials Only materials that are to go through the scoring process are in this box.
 Ancillary materials are NOT in this box (e.g., auditory/signed presentation scripts; nonscorable test books like braille, large print, and CoAlt; visual descriptions; math reference sheets; scratch paper).
 Unused CMAS test books and CoAlt answer documents are NOT in this box.
-Used CMAS test books and CoAlt answer documents that should not be scored are NOT in this box. ☐ CMAS test ☐ CMAS test This have contains (solost all that apply) books books This box contains (select all that apply): ☐ CoAlt answer ☐ CoAlt answer documents documents Certify the following statements for each material in this box: SAC Initials DAC Initials Either a pre-printed student ID sticker label is present OR the demographic information grid is completed (check back cover of each material).
-If a student ID sticker label is present AND the demographic grid is completed, the sticker label will override the gridding.
+Used CMAS test books and CoAlt answer documents that should not be scored are NOT in this box.
+This box contains (select all that apply): CMAS test books CoAlt answer documents CMAS test books CoAlt answer documents Certify the following statements for each material in this box: SAC Initials DAC Initials Either a pre-printed student ID sticker label is present OR the demographic information grid is completed (check back cover of each material).
+If a student ID sticker label is present AND the demographic grid is completed, the sticker label will override the gridding .
 If the gridded student information should be used instead, the student ID sticker label is covered with a blank label (check back cover of each material).
 If a student ID sticker label is present, it is placed in the correct location on the material (check Box C on back cover of each material).
-If student information is gridded, the District Code and School Code (Box G) are accurate for each material (refer to PearsonAccess ^{next} for codes).
+If student information is gridded, the District Code and School Code (Box G) are accurate for each material (refer to PearsonAccess next for codes).
 CoAlt only: The Form Code (either A or B) is bubbled inside the answer document under Pre-Test Information for each material.